Labor market swagger has Fed warming to September rate hike

-NEW YORK/WASHINGTON Federal Reserve officials are growing more comfortable with the idea of beginning to tighten policy next month, as the U.S. labor market's improvement makes it harder for even dovish officials to justify historically low interest rates.
+NEW YORK/WASHINGTON, Aug 7 Federal Reserve officials are growing more comfortable with the idea of beginning to tighten policy next month, as the U.S. labor market's improvement makes it harder for even dovish officials to justify historically low interest rates.

 Data on Friday pointing to a firming economy and job market, as well as comments from Fed officials, suggest weak U.S. inflation and outside risks like China's recent stock market crash are unlikely to dissuade the central bank from raising rates at a mid-September meeting.